 “Sorry.”
 I rise to my feet, brushing dirt and grass off my clingy sleeves.
 “Didn’t mean to cause you any trouble.”

 “Jon.”
-I rub my neck, embarrassed.
-“I guess I had a…an episode.
+I rub the back of my neck, embarrassed.
+“I think I had a…an episode.
 This isn’t how I usually—”

 Al laughs, loud and hearty.
-“Everyone thinks I’m Looney Tunes crazy.
+“Man, everyone dismisses me as Looney Tunes crazy.
 No worries.”
 He waves dismissively.
-“I get it.”
+“I know where you’re coming from.”

 “ ‘There are other worlds than these?’ ” Al grins.
 “Got it from a book.
 Cool quote, huh?”

 He holds up a hand, cutting me off.
 “We all have a home.
 I—like most of my brethren—am simply taking a leave of absence.”
-He gives me a critical once-over.
+He gives me a once-over.
 “Speaking of homes, where’s yours?
-You look a little ragged, but I can tell by your bearing that you’re not a wanderer.
+You look a little ragged…but judging by your bearing, you’re no wanderer.
 Not yet, anyway.”

-“I live out by San Francisco State.
+“I live by San Francisco State.
 And what do you mean ‘not yet?’ ”

-He flashes me a smile.
+He flashes a smile.
 “You’ll find out.
 Take it from me: Alijyar SyCajister.”

 Everything blurs.
 By the shift in the backdrop, I can tell I’ve experienced missing time.

 “What did you say?”
-I clutch my head, disoriented.
+I clutch my head as I’m hit by a wave of vertigo.
 Alijyar.
 A-LEE-jee-are.
 I know that name (why do I know it?)

-“I said you’ll find a way home, as sure as my name’s Al Smith.”
+“I said you’ll find your way home, sure as my name’s Al Smith.”
 He edges toward me.
-“You sure you’re okay?”
+“You okay?”